Politics of Saint Helena

 Politics of Saint Helena takes place in a framework of limited self-government as a dependent territory of the United Kingdom, whereby the governor is the head of government.
 Saint Helena, an island in the southern Atlantic Ocean, is a part of the British overseas territory of Saint Helena, Ascension and Tristan da Cunha.

 It has had its present constitution since 1 September 2009.
 Executive power is exercised by the governor and the Executive Council.
 Legislative power is vested in both the governor and the Legislative Council.
 The judiciary is independent of the executive and the legislature.

-Military defence is the responsibility of the United Kingdom.
+The territory maintains its own police service, the Royal Saint Helena Police Service, while defence is the responsibility of the United Kingdom.
+No British military forces are stationed on Saint Helena, although the Royal Air Force maintains a staging base on constituent Ascension Island.

 Saint Helena had until 2009 two dependencies: Ascension Island and Tristan da Cunha.
 These territories have their own political structures with Administrators under the governor of Saint Helena.
 They are now equal parts of Saint Helena, Ascension and Tristan da Cunha along with St Helena itself.